Why the Grateful Dead’s ‘From the Mars Hotel’ Deserves Another Listen

 When the Grateful Dead released their seventh studio album From the Mars Hotel on June 27, 1974, it was taken as something of an anomaly in the band's catalog.
 Compared to their previous album – 1973’s breezy, carefree Wake of the Flood – it sounded extremely taut and strangely disciplined.

 It’s also the first Dead record with no real cohesive song cycle.
 Pile-driving rockers such as "U.S. Blues" or "Money Money" were followed by delicate Jerry Garcia/Robert Hunter compositions like "China Doll" and "Ship of Fools," making it to be something of a jarring listen if taken in one sitting.

 Even the band’s biographer Dennis McNally stated in his book, A Long, Strange Trip, that From the Mars Hotel was a "slick sounding album of stand-alone songs.
 It was highly professional, but not inspired Grateful Dead."

 Yet, when picked apart and dealt with one-by-one, the tracks actually stand as some of the best moments in the Grateful Dead’s canon.

 Listen to the Grateful Dead's 'Unbroken Chain'

-From the Mars Hotel might give off a more inert vibe than previous Dead albums, but there’s no denying the tunes have the feel only they could produce from the universe they had carved out for themselves.
-If anything, the record represented a new chapter in the band's existence.
-It showed they were ready to get down to business both literally and figuratively.
+From the Mars Hotel might give off a more inert vibe than previous Dead albums, but the songs themselves emerge from individual, still-involving universes they carve out for themselves.
+If anything, the record represented a new chapter in the band's existence: From the Mars Hotel showed the Grateful Dead were ready to get down to business both literally and figuratively.